 - Author of several books, including the award-winning, best-selling Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Second Edition

-- Member of the PCORI Advisory Panel on Communication and Research Dissemination, a national non-profit organization looking at patient-centered, comparative effectiveness healthcare research.
+- Member of the PCORI Advisory Panel on Clinical Effectiveness and Decision Science.
+PCORI is a national non-profit organization that looks at the effectiveness of patient-centered health research.

 Helen serves as a plain language writer/editor on a wide range of print and web-based health materials.
 She also consults with groups about ways to move their health literacy initiatives forward.
 Helen is a sought-after speaker and workshop leader, training professionals worldwide about what health literacy is, why it matters, and ways to help.